 - seeing the environment from various angles

 Cognition is now more easily tracked by vocal communication, a new development in a baby’s life.
 Do they go for the switch when you ask and signal for them to turn off the light?
-Do they seem to recognise Grandma’s name when you say she called?
+Do they seem to recognize Grandma’s name when you say she called?
 You should feel like you’re connecting with your kid better than before, whether or not they are speaking beyond a babble.
-The following are examples of the behaviours:
+The following are examples of the behaviors:

 - babbling with a greater diversity of sounds and syllable combinations

 - When everyday items and people are identified, it’s a good idea to glance at them.